balakarthikeyan/my-webpack/readme.md

-npm i css-loader style-loader --save-dev npm i sass-loader sass --save-dev npm i @babel/core babel-loader @babel/preset-env --save-dev
+npm i css-loader style-loader --save-dev npm i sass-loader sass --save-dev npm i @babel/core babel-loader @babel/preset-env --save-dev npm i eslint eslint-loader --save-dev // deprecated npm i eslint --save-dev npm i eslint-webpack-plugin --save-dev npm i @babel/eslint-parser --save-dev npm i eslint-config-prettier eslint-plugin-prettier --save-dev npm install --save-exact prettier --save-dev npm i file-loader --save-dev npm i clean-webpack-plugin --save-dev
 ```

+## Clean & Audit
 ```
 npm cache clean --force
 npm audit fix --force
 ```
+### Package description

+`ts-loader` used to load .ts modules
+`webpack` is a bundler to help you complies JavaScript Modules and your source code into one package.
+`rimraf` used to remove the build folder
+`nodemon` used for development and for hot reload
+`webpack-dev-server` is used in webpackv5 for dev server development and hot reload
+`dotenv` allow you load different .env file for your development, production and or local server
+`--save-dev` save the packages name and version, and installed them in dev-dependency, which mean those package whould not makes your production build heavier.
+`eslint`Is a tool to identify and report on code patterns.
+`eslint-config-prettier` Turns off ESLint rules that would conflict with Prettier's formatting.
+`prettier` An opinionated code formatter.
+Used to enforce a consistent style.

+## What is Babel?
+Babel is a JavaScript compiler and "transpiler", a tool that translate our actual javascript to support the target browser/node server javascript version.

+## What is Prettier?
+Prettier is an code formatter for JavaScript and other popular languages.
+Prettier enforces a consistent format by parsing code and reprinting it with its own rules that take the maximum line length into account, wrapping code when necessary.

+## What is ESLint?
+ESLint is a JavaScript linting utility.
+Linting is a type of static analysis that finds problematic patterns and codes that don’t adhere to certain style guidelines.

+`env` Environments your script is designed to run in.
+`extends` Allows ESLint to use a pre-existing ESLint configuration and will make overrides.
+`parser` Converts code to an Abstract Syntax Tree (AST).
+`parserOptions` Tells ESLint what version of JavaScript we are targeting.
+`plugins` Are additional rules that can be used in order configure your ESLint.
+`settings` Is shared settings that specify information that should be consistent across all of its rules.
+`rules` Where we can configure the different rules our plugins and ESLint has to offer.